TOP-Former: A Multi-Agent Transformer Approach for the Team Orienteering Problem: System description

-The general scheme of the proposed multi-route planning system for the TOP is depicted in Figure \ref{fig:scheme}.
-The system is based on five main blocks: TOP Instance Generator, Transformer Network, Node Selection, TOP Simulator, and Loss Function.
-The input of the Transformer Network is a scenario/instance problem $\alpha$ created by the TOP Simulator and containing a set of regions to be visited (characterized by their coordinates), the start and end depots, and the number of agents.
-The network learns a policy $\pi_{\theta} (\rho_1, ..., \rho_m | \alpha)$ that estimates the probability distribution of the paths $\rho_1, ..., \rho_m \in P$ corresponding to each agent of being optimal for the TOP instance problem $\alpha$, where $\theta$ represents the trained weights of the Transformer.
-The specific set of predicted paths of every agent, that is, the output of the network, is obtained by the previously learned policy through the Node Selection block, which chooses the next node visited by every agent considering constraints from Section \ref{sec:problem}.
-Finally, a TOP Simulator updates the state of the agents on each iteration until all of them reach the end depot.
+The training process of the proposed TOP-Former neural network is illustrated in Figure \ref{fig:scheme}, consisting of five main components: TOP Instance Generator, TOP Simulator, TOP-Former, Node Selection, and Loss Function.
+The input to the TOP-Former Network is a scenario/problem instance $\alpha$ generated by the TOP Simulator, comprising a set of regions to be visited (defined by their coordinates), along with the start and end depots.
+The network learns a policy $\pi_{\theta} (\rho_1, ..., \rho_m | \alpha)$ that estimates the probability distribution of optimal paths $\rho_1, ..., \rho_m \in \mathcal{P}$ for each agent, where $\theta$ denotes the trained weights of the network.
+The specific set of predicted paths for each agent, obtained from the learned policy, is determined by the Node Selection component, considering constraints outlined in Section \ref{sec:problem}.
+Subsequently, the TOP Simulator updates the agents' states iteratively until they all reach the end depot.
 Since the network learns to find the optimal policy by means of the Reinforce training algorithm \cite{Williams1992}, the final collected reward is employed and combined with Equation \ref{eq:goalFunc} to define the Reinforce loss as:

 where $\mathcal{L(\theta | \alpha)}$ is the loss function, that is, the expectation of the cost function $L(\rho_1, ..., \rho_m)$ following the policy $\pi_{\theta} (\rho_1, ..., \rho_m | \alpha)$.
-Notice the minus sign indicating that by minimizing the loss function, better paths are obtained.
+Notice the minus sign indicating that better paths are obtained by minimizing the loss function.
 To minimize the loss function, gradient descent is applied using the approximation of the gradient given by the Reinforce algorithm, whose expression is:

 where $b(\alpha)$ is a baseline that reduces the variance of the estimated gradient, since it represents the greedy route for the instance $\alpha$.